salrashid123/go_pkcs11/README.md

 - `hmac/`: Importing an HMAC key into PKCS-11
 - `aes_encrypt/`:  AES Encrypt/Decrypt
 - `rsa_sign/`: Sign/Verify using RSA
+- `import_rsa/`: Create an RSA keypair by specifying the parameters

 and various functions using `pkcs11-tool` to generate keys on TPM/Yubikey and SoftHSM